Avideh Zakhor: Education and career

-Recognition
+Awards and recognition

-Zakhor was a 1990 recipient of the Presidential Young Investigator Award by President George Walker Herbert Bush.
-She was named as an IEEE Fellow in 2002, "for contributions to image and video compression".
+Zakhor received the Presidential Young Investigator Award in 1990 and the Office of Naval Research Young Investigator Award in 1992.
+She was elected as an IEEE Fellow in 2001 "for contributions to image and video compression".
+She received the Okawa Prize in 2004.

+Her work has received multiple best paper awards, including from the IEEE Signal Processing Society (1997 and 2009), the IEEE Circuits and Systems Society (1997 and 1999), the IEEE Solid-State Circuits Society (2008), the IEEE International Conference on Image Processing (1999), and the Packet Video Workshop (2002).

-She was named as the electronic imaging scientist of the year at Electronic Imaging 2018, the annual symposium of the Society for Imaging Science and Technology, "for significant contributions to signal processing, including 3D image processing & computer vision; 3D reality capture systems; 3D modeling, mapping and positioning; and image and video compression and communication".
+She was named the Electronic Imaging Scientist of the Year at Electronic Imaging 2018, the annual symposium of the Society for Imaging Science and Technology, "for significant contributions to signal processing, including 3D image processing & computer vision; 3D reality capture systems; 3D modeling, mapping and positioning; and image and video compression and communication".

-In 2021 and 2022 Zakhor and her team won phases 1 and 2 of the DoE sponsored competition E-ROBOT for the RoboAttic + ThermaDrone project which developed robots to improve energy efficiency of building envelopes.
+In 2021 and 2022, Zakhor and her team won phases 1 and 2 of the Department of Energy-sponsored E-ROBOT competition for the RoboAttic + ThermaDrone project, which developed robots to improve energy efficiency of building envelopes.

 Personal life

-Zakhor married another MIT student and Berkeley electrical engineering professor, Seth Sanders.
+Zakhor married Seth Sanders, a fellow MIT student who also became a professor of electrical engineering at Berkeley.